Digital learning platforms and remote learning systems have played a critical role in helping universities stay connected with international students.

 Be inclusive and accessible in course design, mindful of different time zones and learning climates.

 Don’t ask students to use a VPN in order to access course content.
-This is discouraged by the Chinese government and potential legal consequences.
+This is discouraged by the Chinese government and has potential legal consequences.

 Don’t only use email as a form of communication with students.
 Keep in mind Google's G Suite does not currently work in China.